tldr-pages/tldr/pages/linux/dockerd.md

 # dockerd

-> Starting docker daemon, persistent process that manages docker containers.
+> A persistent process to start and manage docker containers.
 > More information: <https://docs.docker.com/engine/reference/commandline/dockerd/>.

 - Run docker daemon and config it to listening to specific sockets: